The heritage and tradition of Scottish Regiments

 Over the centuries the Regiment has been known by a number of different names such as the Scots Fusilier Guards, before having the present title restored by Queen Victoria in 1877.

-The Scots Guards have fought in every major war and campaign that the British Army has been involved in, including The Seven Year War, American Revolution, Napoleonic War, South African War (186 1-1864) World Wars, one and Two, Malaya and most recently the Falkland Islands 1982 and the Gulf 1991 accumulating more than 94 Battle Honours throughout the years.
+The Scots Guards have fought in every major war and campaign that the British Army has been involved in, including The Seven Year War, American Revolution, Napoleonic War, South African War (186 1-1864) World Wars I and II, Malaya, the Falkland Islands 1982 and the Gulf 1991.

-In 2006 it was announced that Scotland’s Historic Regiments would reform as five regular and two TA battalions, the Royal Scots and the King’s Own Scottish Borderers having amalgamated that same year to form The Royal Scots Borderers.
+The Royal Regiment of Scotland was formed on 28 March 2006 after it was announced that Scotland’s Historic Regiments would reform as five regular and two TA battalions, The Royal Scots and the King’s Own Scottish Borderers having amalgamated the same year to form The Royal Scots Borderers.

 Battalion titles are as follows:

-The Royal Scots Borderers 1st Battalion The Royal Regiment of Scotland
+The Royal Scots Borderers, 1st Battalion The Royal Regiment of Scotland (1 SCOTS)

-The Royal Highland Fusiliers 2nd Battalion The Royal Regiment of Scotland
+The Royal Highland Fusiliers, 2nd Battalion The Royal Regiment of Scotland (2 SCOTS)

-The Black Watch 3rd Battalion The Royal Regiment of Scotland
+The Black Watch, 3rd Battalion The Royal Regiment of Scotland (3 SCOTS)

-The Highlanders 4th Battalion The Royal Regiment of Scotland
+The Highlanders, 4th Battalion The Royal Regiment of Scotland (4 SCOTS)

-52nd Lowland 6th Battalion The Royal Regiment of Scotland
+52nd Lowland, 6th Battalion The Royal Regiment of Scotland (6 SCOTS)

-51st Highland 7th Battalion The Royal Regiment of Scotland
+51st Highland, 7th Battalion The Royal Regiment of Scotland (7 SCOTS)

 The Royal Scots is the oldest Regiment of the Line in the British Army.
 The official raising of the regiment was in 1633 when Sir John Hepburn, under a warrant given by King Charles I, recruited 1200 men in Scotland to fight in France.
-Their first Battle Honour was Tangier 1680 since when a further 148 have been gained in a history which has involved them in almost every campaign in which the British Army has fought, including Marlborough's battles, the Peninsular War, Waterloo, India,the Crimea and South Africa.
+Their first Battle Honour was Tangier 1680 and since then a further 148 have been gained in a history which has involved them in almost every campaign in which the British Army has fought.

 During World War I, the Regiment increased to a total of 35 battalions.
 Seventy nine Battle Honours and 6 VC's were awarded and battalions fought in all areas from the Western Front to Gallipoli, Palestine, Egypt and briefly Northern Russia.

-The Regiment was formed on the 20th January 1959 by the amalgamation of The Royal Scots Fusiliers and The Highland Light Infantry.
-Recruits are drawn from the City of Glasgow and Ayrshire.
-HRH Princess Margaret is the Colonel in Chief.
+This regiment was formed in January 1959 through the Amalgamation of The Royal Scots Fusiliers and The Highland Light Infantry.

-The RSF were raised in 1678.
+The Royal Scots Fusiliers were raised in 1678.
 Originally known as The Earl of Mar's Regiment, they had several name changes over the years: - Scots Fusiliers, 21st Royal North British Fusiliers, and finally Royal Scots Fusiliers.

-The HLI were raised in 1777 as the 73 (Lord McLeod's) Highlanders, were renumbered 71st in 1786, and became the 71st Highland Light Infantry in 1809.
-Meanwhile the 74th Highland Regiment raised in 1787, had a separate existence until 1881 when it was amalgamated with the 71st to become the Highland Light Infantry.
+The Highland Light Infantry were raised in 1777 as the 73 (Lord McLeod's) Highlanders, were renumbered 71st in 1786, and became the 71st Highland Light Infantry in 1809.
+Meanwhile the 74th Highland Regiment raised in 1787, had a separate existence until both formed to become the Highland Light Infantry.

 The King's Own Scottish Borderers are one of the six infantry regiments which 'gained immortal glory' at the Battle of Minden in 1759 by advancing against a superior force of French Cavalry.
 This battle commemorated annually on the first of August when the Regiment wear red roses in their headdress following the tradition that the soldiers had picked roses as they advanced through gardens before the battle.
 This custom was even observed by Borderers in 1944 when they mounted an attack on Minden Day during the invasion of Normandy - for they attached to their helmets the roses which they plucked from the hedgerows.

-During the last fifty years the King's Own Scottish Borderers have seen action in Palestine, Korea, Malaya, Aden, Borneo and The Gulf.
+During the last fifty years the King's Own Scottish Borderers have seen action in Palestine, Korea, Malaya, Aden, Borneo, The Gulf and Iraq.
+During their deployment in Afghanistan in 2003 the Battalion had added an OBE, a CGC an MC and five mentions in dispatches to the list of regimental honours and awards.

 The Cameronian Regiment, the 26th of foot was raised in 1689 and took the name of Richard Cameron, a Covenanter, whose efforts to defend the Presbyterian Faith led ultimately to this capture and death in 1680.